proGabby/playwright-timeout-handling/readme.md

 - Tests were executed in parallel on Chrome, Firefox, and Safari.
 - Network throttling scenarios (2G) were included to simulate real-world slow network conditions.
 - Each build is clearly labeled for easy tracking and reporting.

-You can view the full project and test code on [GitHub](https://github.com/proGabby/playwright-timeout-handling).

 ---